DGJonna97/Mini_Project_PCSS/README.md

-# Mini_Project_PCSS
+# P3 Implementation
-This is our Git for the mini-project we are going to make in PCSS course.
+This is our Git for the implementation of our P3 Project